simonemainardi/load_patstat/README.md

 Troubleshooting
 ---------------
-This utility must have write privileges into MySQL data folder.
+Using MyISAM engine, the utility must have write privileges into MySQL data folder.
 This is necessary to compress database tables and to work with table indices.
 Make sure the user that executes `load_patstat.sh` has such privileges.